-Besides the Local Internship Programme (ITP), you can also apply for the Overseas Internship Programme (OITP).
-The OITP gives final year students an opportunity to work in overseas companies and gain regional and global experience.
-If selected, you will be attached to an overseas organisation for 3 to 6 months.
+If you prefer to gain overseas exposure, you can apply for the Overseas Internship Programme (OITP).
+This programme gives final-year students the opportunity to work abroad and gain global experience.
+If selected, you will be attached to an organisation overseas for three to six months.

-Through this programme, you will be able to appreciate and learn the challenges of working and living abroad.
-Besides obtaining hands-on project development and operational experience, working in environments that are socially and culturally different from Singapore will give you an enriching and memorable experience.
+Through this programme, you will learn to appreciate and understand the challenges of working and living abroad.
+It will be an enriching and memorable experience as you work in an environment that is socially and culturally different from Singapore.

-School of Engineering works closely with overseas organisations to engage our students to undertake specific projects for such internship programme.
-Since the programme started in 1994, many of our students have been placed in companies across the globe, in countries such as Germany, France, UK, Austria, Finland, United States, Canada, Australia, Japan, China, Taiwan, Hong Kong, India, Thailand, Vietnam, South Africa, etc.
+You can look forward to a wide range of opportunities, thanks to our close collaboration with international organisations.
+Since the OITP started in 1994, our students have been placed in companies across the globe, in countries such as Germany, France, UK, Austria, Finland, US, Canada, Australia, Japan, China, Taiwan, Hong Kong, India, Thailand, Vietnam and South Africa.